ExtraE113/Charles/README.md

 ## Usage

+Rename `examplepraw.ini` to `praw.ini` and edit it with your bot's configuration.

-Simply run `main.py` and watch it go!
+Then run `main.py` and watch it go!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.